smogon/pokemon-showdown/mods/gennext/README.md

 - All Quiver Dancers get an item named GossamerWing (select "Stick" in the teambuilder).
-It makes them take half damage from Rock, Ice, and Electric moves if they were weak to it, prevents them from taking double SR damage, and makes Twister do 50% more damage.
+It makes them take half damage from Rock, Ice, and Electric moves if they are flying type, prevents them from taking double SR damage, and makes Twister do 50% more damage.

 - Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,